 If your content is picked up and shared, you will get comments both positive and negative.
 Respond to all of them.
 In most cases this counts as add adding new content to the page and makes the page more relevant in the search engine’s eyes.

-90% of all searches end on page one of search results.
+90% of all searches end on page 1 of search results.
 The longer you wait to build content hubs, create and optimize content and connect with your audience the harder it will be to get on page one.
 Too many people keep putting this off.
 It’s a long game, but those that are playing now will be reaping the rewards in the future.
-If you need consulting or someone to help you win at search please give us a shout.
-We are here to help.

 Want to win at search, but need a hand?
 We’re here to help.